drhsqlite/fossil-mirror/www/gitusers.md

 and that this common sequence then occurs:

-1. Alice commits to her local clone and *separately* pushes the change up to the central machine C in typical Git fashion.
+1. Alice commits to her local clone and *separately* pushes the change up to Condor — their central server — in typical Git fashion.
 2. Bob does the same.
-3. Alice says “`fossil pull`” to bring changes from C down, sees what Bob did to their shared working branch, and becomes most wrathful.
+3. Alice brings Bob’s changes down from Condor with “`fossil pull`,” sees what he did to their shared working branch, and becomes most wrathful.
     (Tsk, tsk.)

-We’ll get to what you do about this situation below, but for now let us focus on the fact that you’ve made it easier for [forks] to occur in the development history by disabling autosync.
-If all three machines were online and syncing at the time the sequence above began, Bob would have been warned in step 2 that committing to the central repo would create a fork and would be invited to fix it before committing.
+We’ll get to what you do about this situation [below](#reset), but for now let us focus on the fact that disabling autosync makes it easier for [forks] to occur in the development history.
+If all three machines had been online and syncing at the time the sequence above began, Bob would have been warned in step 2 that committing to the central repo would create a fork and would be invited to fix it before committing.
-Likewise, Alice will be warned about the new tip-of-branch commit the next time she triggers an implicit autosync at step 3, bringing Bob’s changes down in a non-conflicting manner, allowing work to proceed without fuss.
+Likewise, it would allow Fossil to warn Alice about the new tip-of-branch commit the next time she triggers an implicit autosync at step 3, giving her a chance to bring Bob’s changes down in a non-conflicting manner, allowing work to proceed with minimal fuss.

+Fossil, being a distributed version control system, cannot guarantee that sequence of events.
+Because it allows Alice’s work to proceed asynchronously, it gives her the chance to create *another* inadvertent fork before she can trigger an autosync.
+This is not a serious problem;
-Another way the above scenario could go down is that by the next time Alice does something to trigger an autosync, she’s done something in the meantime to create *another* fork.
-Alice is then invited to fix the second fork in the same manner as Bob was, getting both parties back onto a single track as expeditiously as possible, requiring no direct communication.
-This moves the synchronization point out of the expensive human-time workflow and into the software system, where it’s cheapest to resolve.
+Fossil resolves it the same way as with Bob, by inviting her to fix this second fork in the same manner as it did with Bob.
+It gets both parties back onto a single track as expeditiously as possible by moving the synchronization point out of the expensive human-time workflow and into the software system, where it’s cheapest to resolve.

-Solving this class of problem in as automated a manner as is possible is why Fossil enables autosync by default.
-It provides Fossil with most of the advantages of a centralized version control system while retaining the advantages of distributed version control.
-With autosync enabled:
+Autosync provides Fossil with most of the advantages of a centralized version control system while retaining the advantages of distributed version control:

 1. Your work stays synced up with your coworkers’ efforts as long as your machine can connect to the remote repository.
 At need, you can go